 The Jeff Austin Band performed two sets of music almost entirely drawn from the Jeff Austin catalog of old, with several newer jams effortlessly interspersed throughout.

 The band is bringing these old songs back to life with such a vigor and youthfulness that it is almost like hearing them for the first time.

 Max Johnson put a beautiful spin on the intro to “Dawn’s Early Light,” taking the audience on an unexpected journey before the recognizable opening bars of the fan favorite were struck.
 Kyle Tuttle’s precise and captivating banjo riffs were shining on “Rag Doll” and “Sideshow Blues”, and guitarist Mike Robinson was shredding throughout, melting more than a few faces along the way.
-Add in a more polished and authentic Jeff Austin than we have seen in years, and the result is an extremely tight and well rehearsed band offering up original takes on vintage jams.
+Add in a more polished and authentic Jeff Austin than we have seen in years, and the result is an extremely tight and

 Jeff’s songs are alive and well, and ready to flourish again on stage.